Murder of Santos Rodriguez: Legacy

-On September 21, 2013, Mayor Mike Rawlings issued an apology for Santos' death on behalf of the Dallas city council and the Dallas police department.
+On September 21, 2013, Mayor Mike Rawlings issued an apology for Santos's death on behalf of the Dallas city council and the Dallas police department.
 Teatro Dallas produced a play called Santos, a Wandering Soul based on the murder.
 The play ran in 2013.

 In 2015, SMU established the Santos Rodriguez Memorial Endowed Scholarship for students studying Human Rights.

 On October 18, 2018, the Dallas Park Board renamed the Pike Park Recreation Center to the Santos Rodriguez Center.
 Park board member Jesse Moreno, who was appointed by Dallas City Council member Adam Medrano, led the renaming move.
 As of July 2018, the center was in need of extensive repairs.

 The Santos Vive Project was established by Human Rights Dallas to create a memorial to honor Santos, establish a fund to financially assist his surviving relatives, and produce a documentary about his murder.
 On July 24, 2018, the Santos Vive documentary premiered at the Texas Theatre in Oak Cliff.
 The SMU Embrey Human Rights Program featured the story of Santos in their Human Rights Map Project.

 As of June 2021, the most recent annual memorial held for Santos was in July 2020.
 The event involved speakers reading and reflecting on the names of individuals killed by police, including Michael Morehead (killed by Cain in 1970), Tamir Rice and George Floyd.
-Dallas police chief Ulysha Reneé Hall made a surprise appearance at the 2020 memorial; she did not speak at the podium but approached Santos' mother to say that the Dallas Police Department was committed to "being a different police department."
+Dallas police chief Ulysha Reneé Hall made a surprise appearance at the 2020 memorial; she did not speak at the podium but approached Santos's mother to say that the Dallas Police Department was committed to "being a different police department."
 One activist speaking at the memorial addressed Chief Hall in the crowd, telling her, "I'm calling you out.
 You came to this memorial and we are glad you are here, but we need your help."

 On February 9, 2022, a sculpture dedicated to the life and memory of 12-year-old Santos Rodriguez was installed at Pike Park in Dallas.
 Created by artist Seth Vandable, the six-foot-tall bronze statue depicts a smiling boy with his arms turned toward the sky.
 The City of Dallas purchased the statue.
-Santos' mother attended the unveiling ceremony.
+Santos's mother attended the unveiling ceremony.